 Wendi Barish for Philadelphia Court of Common Pleas

-Soon she became a Partner, Co-Chair of the Civil Rights Department and Vice-Chair of the Employment Law Department.
-She also spent a great deal of time recruiting and mentoring younger associates.
-She understands the importance of investing in the future of others.
-When Wendi made the switch to defend employers and municipalities, she focused her attention on making sure all people with claims of discrimination and civil rights violations were treated fairly and equitably under the laws protecting their rights.
-She also counseled and educated clients on workplace conduct and implementing practices to ensure those rights she held dear were being protected.
+Soon she became a Partner, Co-Chair of the Civil Rights Department, and Vice-Chair of the Employment Law Department.
+She also spent a great deal of time recruiting and mentoring younger associates, understanding all too well the importance of investing in the future of others.
+Making the switch to defend employers and municipalities, Wendi focused on ensuring all people with claims of discrimination and civil rights violations were treated fairly and equitably under the laws protecting their rights.
+She also counseled and educated clients on workplace conduct, implementing practices to ensure those rights she held dear were being protected.

 As a child, Wendi often felt judged because she was a recipient of public assistance.
-She will never forget the assistance the City of Philadelphia provided her and makes it a priority to give back to her community.
-She does so through her work with Career Wardrobe, the Settlement School of Music and the Female Hebrew Benevolent Society.
+She will never forget the assistance the City of Philadelphia provided to her and makes it a priority to give back to her community.
+She does so through her work with Career Wardrobe, the Settlement School of Music, and the Female Hebrew Benevolent Society.

-Career Wardrobe provides women who have received public assistance help in transitioning back to the workforce through career development skills training and providing the right attire for an interview.
+Career Wardrobe provides women who have received public assistance help in transitioning back to the workforce through career development skills training and providing the right attire for an interviews.
 She chose Career Wardrobe because the organization provides help to women going through the same experience her mother went through.

 The Settlement School of Music is important to Wendi because the scholarships they provide enable children from lower income households to study music.
 Wendi’s late grandfather, Jerry Snyder, was a piano player.
 She grew up with music in her life, and knows music can empower and inspire children.

 The Female Hebrew Benevolent Society (FHBS) is the oldest Jewish charitable organization in continuous existence in the United States whose core mission is to help Jewish women in financial crisis.
 This organization is meaningful to Wendi as she received assistance from the Jewish community as a child.